fastoch/React-JS-Dave-Gray/README.md

 Inside the expression for the `onChange` event, we can't just call the `handleCheck` function, because
 we need to pass in the id of the item we're checking.
 Which is why we're using an anonymous function.

+**IMPORTANT**:
+Now it's important to note that this is not changing the **default state** of our list of items.
+If we reload the page after checking all items, they will be unchecked again.
+We need to **save the state** of the list of items in the browser's **local storage**.
+To do that, we need to add the following code to our `handleCheck` function:
+`localStorage.setItem('groceriesList', JSON.stringify(listItems));`

+After adding this line of code to save the current state of our list, we still need to pull this data
+from local storage when the page loads.
+To do that,

+---

+Now, let's add a handler function for when we click the trash can icon:

+---
+EOF